 Each child subsequently added to the waiting list will require the list to be ranked again in line with the published oversubscription criteria (see page 1).
 Waiting lists for all year groups are closed at the end of each school year.
-If you would like your child to remain on the waiting list for the following academic year, you will need to reapply to the school in writing or via email to: schooloffice@shoeburyness.secat.co.uk
+If you would like your child to remain on the waiting list for the following academic year, you will need to reapply by submitting a new in-year secondary school transfer application form (which can be downloaded from this website or collected from the school reception) to: schooloffice@shoeburyness.secat.co.uk

-Siblings: Siblings are considered to be a brother or sister, half-brother or half-sister, step-brother or step-sister, adopted brother or sister, living at the same address, who attends the school at the time of application with a reasonable expectation that he or she will still be attending at the time of the proposed admission.
+Siblings: Siblings are considered to be a brother or sister, half-brother or half-sister, stepbrother or stepsister, adopted brother or sister, living at the same address, who attends the school at the time of application with a reasonable expectation that he or she will still be attending at the time of the proposed admission.

-In the exceptional situation where one twin or one or two triplets are refused a place, in order to keep family members together the additional student(s) will be admitted even if this results in the admission limit for the year group being exceeded.
+In the exceptional situation where one twin or one or two triplets are refused a place, in order to keep family members together the additional pupil(s) will be admitted even if this results in the admission limit for the year group being exceeded.